-Invest your resources to build libraries, provide scholarships and education support to children in rural third world countries.
+Invest your resources to build libraries, provide scholarships and education support (school supplies) to children in rural third world countries.
 Your donations make the following possible:

 - $10,000 funds a brand new library.